MCUdude/MCUdude_corefiles/travis-ci/arduino-ci-script/README.md

 #### Usage
 See https://github.com/per1234/WatchdogLog/blob/master/.travis.yml for an example of the script in use.
 Please configure your continuous integration system to make the minimum number of downloads and sketch verifications necessary to effectively test your code.
 This will prevent wasting Arduino and Travis CI's bandwidth while making the builds run fast.
 ##### `set_script_verbosity SCRIPT_VERBOSITY_LEVEL`
 Control the level of verbosity of the script's output in the Travis CI log.
 Verbose output can be helpful for debugging but in normal usage it makes the log hard to read and may cause the log to exceed Travis CI's maximum log size of 4 MB, which causes the job to be terminated.
+The default verbosity level is `0`.
 - Parameter: **SCRIPT_VERBOSITY_LEVEL** - `0`, `1` or `2` (least to most verbosity).

 ##### `set_application_folder APPLICATION_FOLDER`
-- Parameter: **APPLICATION_FOLDER** - This should be set to `/usr/local/share`.
+- Parameter: **APPLICATION_FOLDER** - The folder to install the Arduino IDE to.
+This should be set to `/usr/local/share` or a subfolder of that location.
+The folder will be created if it doesn't already exist.
 The Arduino IDE will be installed in the `arduino` subfolder.

 ##### `set_sketchbook_folder SKETCHBOOK_FOLDER`
 - Parameter: **SKETCHBOOK_FOLDER** - The folder to be set as the Arduino IDE's sketchbook folder.
-Libraries installed via the Arduino IDE CLI's `--install-library` option will be installed to the `libraries` subfolder of this folder.
-You can also use the `libraries` subfolder of this folder for [manually installing libraries in the recommended manner](https://www.arduino.cc/en/Guide/Libraries#toc5).
+The folder will be created if it doesn't already exist.
+Libraries installed via `install_library` will be installed to the `libraries` subfolder.
+Non-Boards Manager hardware packages installed via `install_package` will be installed to the `hardware` subfolder.
 This setting is only supported by Arduino IDE 1.5.6 and newer.

 ##### `set_board_testing BOARD_TESTING`
 Turn on/off checking for errors with the board definition that don't affect sketch verification such as missing bootloader file.
 If this is turned on and an error is detected the build will be failed.
 This feature is off by default.
 - Parameter: **BOARD_TESTING** - `true`/`false`

+##### `set_library_testing LIBRARY_TESTING`
+Turn on/off checking for errors with libraries that don't affect sketch verification such as missing or invalid items in the library.properties file.
+If this is turned on and an error is detected the build will be failed.
+This feature is off by default.
+- Parameter: **LIBRARY_TESTING** - `true`/`false`

 ##### Special version names:
   - `all`: Refers to all versions of the Arduino IDE (including the hourly build).
 In the context of `install_ide` this means all IDE versions listed in the script (those that support the command line interface, 1.5.2 and newer).
 In the context of all other functions this means all IDE versions that were installed via `install_ide`.